CenterForSpatialResearch/mapping_architecture_urbanism_humanities/2_PopulationMap.md

 We have already cleaned the `TotalPopulation_Countries.csv` file and removed additional rows included in the original dataset that we will not need for our purposes here.
 In addition, we have abbreviated the column names and reformatted them so that they can be read by QGIS.
 In future exercises we will cover in depth how to clean, format, and save data so that it can be read by QGIS.

-**Right-click** admin_0_countries in the layer menu and select `Open Attribute Table`.
+**Right-click / Control-click** admin_0_countries in the layer menu and select `Open Attribute Table`.
 The layer’s attribute table will appear.
 This describes the data associated with each feature in the feature class.

 In order to join attributes from a table to a shapefile the two data sets must share a common attribute field.
 Let's review the fields in the attribute table for the admin_0_countries layer: